murex/mikado-testbuilders-kata/workshop/2 - Easy Fix Difficult Test.md

 We assumed that we are storing our data in JSON format in a [file](../src/main/resources/repository.json) under the resources folder.

+> Tip: Reading the repository.json file might help you understand the structure of the code faster.

 On initialization, the class parses the Json file and loads the data into a Map.

 The MainRepository singleton returns the currently configured Repository.